DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If asked how she manages to travel the roads safely, Morgantha only smiles and promises the players that "an old woman has her tricks." ("But," she complains, "my back and poor feet do complain from time to time.
 I can't wait to soak them in a tub of nice, hot water once I'm home.")

+If the players ask to enter her home, Morgantha apologizes for her lack of hospitality, but notes that she's tired and not prepared for visitors, besides.
+(The players are welcome, she says, to visit another day if they'd like.)

 When the conversation runs out of steam, Morgantha bids the players a safe journey, and lets them know that they can find her outside of Vallaki's gates in the future, should they like to purchase additional pastries.

 Before she departs, Morgantha warns the players that the guards at the Vallaki gates are confiscating silver coins and visible silver items from travelers as a tax.
 "But," she says, tapping her nose with a cheeky, half-toothed grin, "you didn't hear it from me."

+> [!abstract]+ **Morgantha Detected**
+> If a player discerns Morgantha's fiendish nature, such as by using a paladin's ***divine sense***, and confronts her about it, she pauses, then congratulates them on their perceptiveness.
+She then smiles sweetly and notes she is breaking no laws, asking: "Is it a crime to be as one was made?"
+If the player insisted on attacking her, she adds: "And does such a crime demand immediate execution?"
+>
+> If the players insist that it does, she immediately kneels, pleading sarcastically for mercy and an opportunity to repent.
+"Allow me to return to my home and reflect upon my sins," she adds, grinning.
+If attacked, she vanishes using her ***etherealness*** feature, cackling.
+>
+> If the players approach the windmill, she notifies Bella and Offalia, who join her in the Ethereal Plane.
+If the players attempt to damage or destroy the windmill, the hags then return to the Material Plane and warn them to stop on pain of death.
+See [[Arc I - The Lost Soul#Morgantha Gets Suspicious|Morgantha Gets Suspicious]] for more information on conflict with the hags.
+(The windmill currently doesn't contain any children, and won't until [[Arc I - The Lost Soul]] begins.)
 # C10.
 The Deep Woods
 The journey from Old Bonegrinder to the **Town of Vallaki** is five-and-three-quarter miles long and takes two hours.
 As the players make this journey, read: